ajlinhard/byte-size-docs/Kafka/Kakfa-Technique-Offsets-and-Partitions.md

 # Kafka Starting at X Offset
 Kafka provides several ways to start a consumer at a specific offset.
 This is a powerful feature that gives you precise control over message consumption.
 We want to understand a few concepts though, before looking at the code.
 These will help you understand how Kafka offsets are managed during processing.

+### How Kafka stores Partitions and Offsets
+In Kafka, offset values are **per partition**, not global.
+Each partition maintains its own independent sequence of offsets.

+Key points about Kafka offsets:

+1. **Partition Specific**: Every message within a partition has a unique, sequential offset value starting from 0.

+2. **Independent Counters**: Offset values in one partition have no relation to offset values in another partition - even within the same topic.

+3. **Consumer Tracking**: When a consumer reads from a topic, it tracks its position (offset) separately for each partition it consumes from.

+4. **Consumer Group Offsets**: Kafka stores consumer group progress as a set of (topic, partition, offset) triplets, not as a single global value.

+For example, in a topic with 3 partitions, you might have:
+- Partition 0: Messages with offsets 0-1500
+- Partition 1: Messages with offsets 0-2200
+- Partition 2: Messages with offsets 0-1800

+These offset values are completely independent of each other.
+A consumer might be at offset 1000 in one partition while at offset 500 in another.

+This partition-level offset system is a fundamental design aspect of Kafka that enables:
+- Parallel processing across partitions
+- Independent consumption rates
+- Precise message ordering guarantees within (but not across) partitions

+When working with consumer groups, Kafka's group coordinator manages which consumer reads from which partition, but each consumer still tracks offsets at the partition level.

 ### Consumer Offsets in Kafka
 Consumer commits in Kafka are indeed tracked per `group_id`, and understanding this is key to making `auto_offset_reset='latest'` work correctly.
 Here's how the offset tracking and `auto_offset_reset` parameter work together.